A Timeless Classic On The Basics of Money

-Clason is believed to have coined the term “pay yourself first.”
-That means you should put away 10% of every paycheck into savings.
-These savings can be allocated to an emergency fund amounting to at least 6 months coverage for basic essential expenses.
-Unforeseen events are unpredictable and undesirable but need to be planned for.
+“Pay yourself first” may have been coined by Clason.
+It means you should put away 10% of every paycheck into savings.
+Allocate your savings to an emergency fund amounting to at least six months of coverage for basic essential expenses.
+Unforeseen events are undesirable, so plan ahead.

-Once this fund is established, use some of your savings stash to invest for retirement and taxable investment accounts .
-Putting away some money may be difficult at first depending on your spending habits.
+Once establishing this fund, use some of your savings stashes to invest your money in retirement and taxable investment accounts.
+Putting away some money may be difficult at first, depending on your spending habits.

 2. Spend Within Your Means